ethanlabs101/frlegends-skeleton-key/docs/first-launch/first-launch.md

 - Authenticate an existing FR Legends account
 - Add an account to the local Vault
 - Work with an account already stored in the Vault
+- Manage and filter accounts alphabetically
+- Sign-in instantly next log in
 - Establish the active account session

 Follow the prompts shown by Skeleton Key.